 You may never meet “your boss” in person, but it doesn’t mean you can’t have a relationship with them.
 Staying in touch and keeping them updated on a regular basis, removes any irrational thoughts.

 You don’t want your employer wondering if they were wrong to hire you.

 It’s super easy to stay connected, for example by good old fashioned email.
-If you can, schedule a video call either on WhatsApp, Skype or Zoom, there is also Facebook Messenger which is how I had a video call with TravTribe.
+If you can, schedule a video call either on WhatsApp, Skype or Zoom or even Facebook Messenger.

 With different time-zones to adhere to, it may be difficult but make it happen, it’s worth it in the long run.

 We work to get paid, simple as that.
 When you accept a job, it’s imperative you discuss payment terms and options before you submit any work.

 The easiest and most convenient method of pay is to use companies like Western Union, PayPal or Payoneer.
 The downside is you will be charged to receive your hard-earned money, but they are reliable.
 If you plan to be in one country for a while, look into setting up a bank account.

 Don’t leave home without insurance!
 This is often overlooked but is the most important.
 Everything you own is carried with you.
 You’re a walking target for thieves.

 You may think the cost of insurance is too high, or the money could be spent on better things.
 If your valuables are stolen and you don’t have insurance, you will spend more money replacing your laptop/camera/phone.
 You will find it very difficult to work and earn money without these essentials.

 There are many insurance companies out there.
 I personally recommend World Nomads, who are used and endorsed by all the “big named nomads”.